Mirrorball (song)

-"Mirrorball" is a song by American singer-songwriter Taylor Swift, taken from her eighth studio album, Folklore (2020).
-Swift wrote the song as a tribute to her fans, after she cancelled a planned concert tour to support her seventh studio album Lover (2019).
+"Mirrorball" is a song by the American singer-songwriter Taylor Swift from her eighth studio album, Folklore (2020).
+She wrote the song as a tribute to her fans, after she cancelled a planned concert tour to support her seventh studio album Lover (2019) due to the COVID-19 pandemic.
 Produced by Swift and co-writer Jack Antonoff, "Mirrorball" is a dream pop, jangle pop, and indie folk song with flavors of country music, accompanied by reverbed, gentle guitars, vocal harmonies, and live drums.
 Lyrically, the narrator likens herself to a fragile disco ball and sings about doing anything to keep her audience entertained.

 In reviews of Folklore, critics interpreted the track as a metaphor for female musicians' struggles to reinvent themselves to stay relevant.
-They lauded the production and emotional sentiments, with many picking it as an album highlight.
+They lauded the production and emotional sentiments.
+Many picked it as an album highlight and one of Swift's greatest tracks.
 "Mirrorball" was listed as one of the best songs of 2020 by Slant Magazine, Pitchfork, and Variety.
 It peaked at number 26 on the US Billboard Hot 100 and was a top 40 chart entry in Australia, Canada, Malaysia, and Singapore.
-The song was performed on the Eras Tour (2023) as the surprise song for the opening show in Glendale, Arizona.
+Swift recorded the song for the concert documentary Folklore: The Long Pond Studio Sessions (2020).

-Production and release
+Background and composition

-Singer-songwriter Taylor Swift had written and produced songs with Jack Antonoff for her previous studio albums 1989 (2014), Reputation (2017), and Lover (2019).
-They collaborated again on Folklore, which Swift surprise-released amid the COVID-19 pandemic in 2020.
-Folklore was released on July 24, 2020, through Republic Records.
-Swift wrote or co-wrote all songs and produced six with Antonoff.
-On "Mirrorball", Antonoff served as co-writer, programmer, and engineer (with Laura Sisk), and played instruments including acoustic guitar, drums, electric guitar, and Hammond B-3.
+The singer-songwriter Taylor Swift began work on her eighth studio album, Folklore, during the COVID-19 pandemic in early 2020.
+She recruited Jack Antonoff, who had worked on her three previous studio albums, as a producer on the album.
+Swift wrote and produced four songs with Antonoff, including "Mirrorball".
+On the track, Antonoff served as co-writer, programmer, and engineer (with Laura Sisk), and played instruments including acoustic guitar, drums, electric guitar, and Hammond B-3.
 The track was recorded at Kitty Committee Studio (Swift's home studio) in Beverly Hills, California, and Rough Customer Studio in Brooklyn.
 Serban Ghenea mixed the song at MixStar Studios in Virginia Beach, Virginia.